 Penalty: a fine of $2 000.

-(2) It is sufficient compliance with subregulation (1), in relation to any animal in a consignment to which an NLIS device is applied, if the holding yard operator, before the animal is moved from the holding yard, updates the NLIS database in relation to the device by recording the following —
+(2) It is sufficient compliance with subregulation (1), in relation to any animal in a consignment to which an NLIS device is applied, if the holding yard operator, before the animal is moved from the holding yard, updates the NLIS database in relation to the device by recording the information referred to in subregulation (1)(c), (d), (f) and (h).

-(a) the relevant PIC of the previous property or, if applicable, the BIC of the owner of the animal;

-(b) the relevant PIC of the holding yard;

-(c) the serial number of the transport document relating to the movement of the animal to the holding yard;

-(d) the date the animal arrived at the holding yard.
+[Regulation 146 amended: Gazette 27 Jun 2019 p.
+2436.]

 Subdivision 6 — Saleyards

 147. When saleyard to be treated as holding yard

-If a sheep or a goat is moved to a saleyard for purposes other than for sale, and while the sheep or goat is kept at the saleyard no other species of animal —
+If a sheep, goat or pig is moved to a saleyard for purposes other than for sale, and while the sheep, goat or pig is kept at the saleyard no other species of animal —

 (a) is kept there for the purposes of sale; or